ibm-cds-labs/chartio-for-pipes/custom-schemas/README.md

                       include a custom column that converts an amount stored in Stripe as cents to dollars.
 - **dashDB Sales:** This will limit access to just the Salesforce data.
-For convenience, it will also include a custom table that limits access further to just
+For convenience, it will also include a custom table that shows just open opportunities.

 Before starting this tutorial, make sure you have completed the [Creating a Chart tutorial](../creating-a-chart/README.md) in order to fully understand the value of